Skip to main content

 Parameters

-The characters :, +, and * are characters that introduce a parameter.
+The characters :, +, and * introduce parameters.

 // Parameters